 Home Loan Basics: Reasons to Refinance

-A drop in interest rates is not the only reason to consider refinancing your existing mortgage.
+A drop in interest rates isn’t the only reason to refinance your mortgage.

-Reasons to refinance an existing mortgage can fall into a number of categories.
-Most focus on saving money in either the short term or for an extended period of time.
+Reasons to refinance an existing mortgage can fall into several categories.
+Most focus on saving money – either for the short term or an extended period of time.
 Others involve using a borrower’s equity in a home for another purpose.
 And another is related to the ownership of the property and who’s responsible for the loan.

 Obtaining a Lower Interest Rate